joaopjt/fullbar-challenge/README.md

 In the code, you will see in the models the object modeling being made using its structure and by filtering data for our case of use.

+## Final Considerations ##
+The Start and End is a bad approach for a user that wants to see all the content without additional steps.
+It is really bad for UX.